illinois-cs419/illinois-cs419.github.io/_old_assignments/mp4.md

 You only need to generate one sphere mesh...you simply draw that mesh in multiple different spots each frame...once for each particle.
 You can use some of the code on the course website that can generate and render a sphere.

-## Texture Mapped Spheres ##

-Some number of your spheres should be textured.
-You can texture all of them or just randomly choose which ones to texture.

 ## User Interface ##

 Your user interface should allow you to create spheres using a mouse click or key press.
 Each creation event should create $$n$$ spheres, where $$n$$ is some number of your choosing.